niklaushirt/aiops-install_2.1_public/README_INSTALLATION.md

 Create Webhooks in NOI for Event injection and incident simulation for the Demo.

-The `demo.sh` script (in the `demo` folder) gives you the possibility to simulate an outage without relying on the integrations with other systems.
+The `demo.sh` and `gitpush_xxx` scripts (in the `demo` folder) give you the possibility to simulate an outage without relying on the integrations with other systems.

 At this time it simulates:
 - Git push event